Background: Definitions and a plea for a new understanding of SSH Integration

 In addition to the search engine on the Funding & tender opportunities portal this document is designed to help potential proposers find SSH-related topics across the different parts of Horizon Europe in Work Programmes 2021-2022.

-The document is published by Bridge2HE and includes SSH relevant topics in all parts of Horizon Europe within the context of the Work Programme 2021/2022.
+The document is published on a regular basis and includes SSH relevant topics in all parts of Horizon Europe.

 SSH integration works

 Net4Society developed a compilation of success stories which highlight best practice examples of successful SSH integration in Horizon 2020, the previous programme for research and innovation.